Temporal Scaling Law for Large Language Models: Introduction

-Our temporal scaling law has broad practical applications for LLM pre-training.
-In this paper, we provide two use cases as examples.
-First, our temporal scaling law presents a novel and practical approach to selecting the hyperparameters \textit{directly on the target to-be-pre-trained LLM}.
-Taking the data mixture proportion as an example, current works generally tune data proportions on a small-scale model and directly apply the tuned weights to pre-training the much larger target LLM~\citep{DBLP:journals/corr/abs-2305-10429}.
-However, optimal hyperparameters for a small-scale model probably are not the optimal ones for the much larger target LLM \citep{DBLP:journals/corr/abs-2203-03466}, though they can be effective candidates.
-With the accurate loss prediction from our proposed temporal scaling law, we can leverage a two-stage pipeline to better select the target LLM's hyperparameters, i.e., firstly using a small model to narrow down the range of candidate hyperparameter values and then directly selecting the best one which can achieve the best predicted test loss after training the target LLM with it for a small-scale of training data.
-Second, our temporal scaling law reveals some learning dynamics of LLMs at the token granularity.
-Specifically, we discovered that the loss decrease rate for tokens on different positions remains uniform after an early training period.
-Through experiments on various position-based weighting strategies, we verify the effectiveness of the default pre-training practice, in which no weighting strategies on different token positions are applied, though they are imbalanced in terms of learning difficulty.
+(a) Our temporal scaling law presents a novel and practical approach to selecting the hyperparameters \textit{directly on the target to-be-pretrained LLM}.
+Taking the data mixture proportion as an example, current works generally tune data proportions on a small-scale model and directly apply the tuned weights to pretraining the much larger target LLM~\cite{DBLP:journals/corr/abs-2305-10429}.
+However, optimal hyperparameters for a small-scale model probably are not the optimal ones for the much larger target LLM \cite{DBLP:journals/corr/abs-2203-03466}.
+With the accurate loss prediction from our proposed temporal scaling law, we can select the target LLM's hyperparameters directly by choosing the best one which can achieve the lowest-predicted test loss after training the target LLM with a small-scale of training data.

+(b) Our temporal scaling law reveals some learning dynamics of LLMs at the token granularity.
+Specifically, we theoretically and experimentally discovered that the loss decrease rate for tokens on different positions remains uniform after an early training period.
+Through experiments on various position-based weighting strategies, we verify the effectiveness of the default pretraining practice, in which no weighting strategies on different token positions are applied, though they are imbalanced in terms of learning difficulty.

+\textbf{Differences from Existing Scaling Laws.} We summarize the differences between our temporal scaling law and prior scaling laws \cite{DBLP:journals/corr/abs-2001-08361,DBLP:journals/corr/abs-2010-14701,DBLP:conf/cvpr/ChertiBWWIGSSJ23,DBLP:conf/icml/AghajanyanYCHHZ23} in \cref{tab:teaser_diff}.
+Our temporal scaling law primarily focuses on the evolution of test loss during the pretraining process, while prior scaling laws model the relations of the final test loss and the computational budget (generally decided by model size and training data scale).
+Our temporal scaling law enables a direct selection of training hyperparameters on a target LLM after the model size and training data scale are decided by prior scaling laws. \textit{We underscore that our temporal scaling law is a generic pattern that decoder-based LLMs follow during the pretraining process.}